EverydayHealthLogo

 • Medical School: Harvard Medical School, Boston, Massachusetts

-Is Dr. Comiter board certified in Urologist?
+Is Dr. Comiter board certified as an Urologist?

 Yes, Dr. Craig Comiter, MD is board certified by the American Board of Urology